SmithWillSuffice/ohanga-pai/content/questions/001_basic_ohangapai.md

 (other than for certain single commodities through import prices, which are not under our government’s control).
 This may or may not be good policy depending upon circumstances, such as import needs.
 12. The result of government refusing to pay higher prices will be no contracts for the non-government sector if higher prices are demanded, and so no government spending, and this collapses aggregate demand in NZD.
 If the government is still issuing tax liabilities, and collecting on them, then prices will rapidly lower until the government is now willing to spend again.
 (This is just monopoly pricing effect, not good policy.
 No government should want to deflate the currency this way!
 (Because it only benefits the wealthy.))
 13. In all cases then, the government chooses the price level, and thus chooses the inflation rate.
 Inflation is a policy variable, not a market determined quantity.
 (This does *not* mean inflation rate is an easy policy variable to manage.)
 14. It might be very good policy for government to use fiscal policy (through a job guarantee wage + benefit floor) to deliberately raise the price level periodically, perhaps every five years.
 This is not technically inflation, but has the same
-effect: it lowers the purchasing power of hoarded wealth, and lowers the burden on the poor of their past debt (since now their wage rate floor is higher than their past debt servicing rate).
+effect: it lowers the purchasing power of hoarded wealth, and lowers the burden on the poor of their past debt (since now their wage rate permits a higher percentage rate of nominal debt repayment).
 15. In a recession, in particular, designed controlled one-off inflation (a deliberate re-gauging  of the currency unit) can be highly progressive egalitarian fiscal policy, but it depends upon how the currency is re-gauged, if it is done by